toastygm/heroes-and-knaves/README.md

 [Anthology of Heroes and Knaves](https://github.com/toastygm/heroes-and-knaves) Copyright &copy; 2024 by Thomas Rodriguez.
 All rights reserved.

+## License

+All content under the `assets` folder is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).
+See the file [LICENSE.CC-BY-SA-4.0](./assets/LICENSE.CC-BY-SA-4.0) in the `assets` folder for more information.

+All other content outside of the `assets` folder is licensed under the GNU GPLv3 license.
+See the file [LICENSE.GPLv3](./LICENSE.GPLv3) for more information.
 ## Discord

 Please consider joining [my community on Discord](https://bit.ly/44vZ10j) to discuss and find additional content modules I have developed.